Lemon Garlic Butter Shrimp Scampi with Pasta

 Lemon Garlic Butter Shrimp Scampi with Pasta recipe

-Lemon Garlic Butter Shrimp Scampi with Pasta is a delightful and classic dish that combines succulent shrimp with a rich, buttery garlic sauce, often served over pasta.
-This dish is known for its bright flavors, primarily derived from fresh lemon juice and garlic, making it a favorite among seafood lovers.
+Lemon Garlic Butter Shrimp Scampi with Pasta is a popular Italian-American dish.
+It combines succulent shrimp with a rich, buttery garlic sauce, often served over pasta.

 Shrimp scampi recipe with pasta